 Baby, it’s cold outside!
-While sweater weather calls for sipping on hot chocolate and bundling up by the fireplace as the powdery-white, drizzly snow trickles down – A winter wonderland can quickly turn into a winter fiasco – for your hair.
+While sweater weather calls for sipping on hot chocolate and bundling up by the fireplace as the fallen leaves get winded or the drizzling snow trickles down – A perfect evening can quickly turn into a fiasco – for your hair.
 From “hat head”, to dandruff and dry, itchy scalp, unruly flyaways and frizzy, brittle hair - not to mention dry split ends, your hair goes through a lot when cold weather sets in.
 Just like your skin, your hair also deserves that extra dose of attention on those blustery days.
 Keep your tresses in tip-top shape no matter what the environment throws your way.
-Below are 7 hair care tips to get you through the winter season and keep your hair looking luscious, without feeling like you’re having a five-month long “bad hair” day.
+Below are 7 hair care tips to get you through the cold season and keep your hair looking luscious, without feeling like you’re having a five-month long “bad hair” day.

 5. Wear a Hat to Keep your Hair ProtectedWe all want to show off our beautiful, voluminous locks every day of the year, but the reality is that extreme changes in temperature can wreak havoc on your hair.
 Although no woman wants the dreaded, flat “hat hair”, we suggest covering your mane with a hat or wrapping your hair in a scarf to prevent extreme weather to come into direct contact with your hair strands, which can weaken them and cause further breakage.
 Keep in mind certain fabrics can worsen hair static such as wool, acrylic or harsh fabrics, so make sure you opt for fleece or cotton hats, or wear a silk scarf underneath your wool hat.
 The cold can make your hair feel very brittle: avoid walking out the door with damp hair, as this is when the cuticles are open and hair tends to frizz or go static and literally freeze like icicles!

-Look for the EWG VERIFIED™ seal to identify non-toxic beauty and body care brands!
+Look for the EWG VERIFIED seal to identify non-toxic beauty and body care brands!